 This normally occurs if your User Account does not have permission to modify the Microsoft Windows Registry.
-To solve this problem, you may try to reboot the system, log in as administrator and accept the terms once again.
+To solve this problem, you may try to reboot the system, log in as an administrator and accept the terms once again.

-Even if after doing this, you continue getting the EULA window again and again, then try this registry fix:
+Even if, after doing this, you continue getting the EULA window again and again, then try this registry fix:

 Office EULA opens every time